Latest posts

 Crossing the Line of Control: How Irregular and Hybrid Warfare Could Shape a Renewed India-Pakistan Confrontation

 The Resistance Hub does not take positions on the India–Pakistan conflict or advocate for the use of force by any actor.
-This article analyzes potential irregular, asymmetric, hybrid, and unconventional warfare scenarios that could arise if tensions escalate between these two nuclear-armed states.
-All assessments are speculative and based solely on publicly available information.
-The
+This article analyzes irregular, asymmetric, hybrid, and unconventional warfare dimensions of the 2025 India-Pakistan confrontation.
+All assessments are based solely on publicly available information.
+The goal is to understand how non-conventional strategies were used

 Much Ado About Drones